Portland Hearts of Pine: Club crest and colors

 Troy Jackson (left) in a Hearts of Pine "Bandit" jersey and Graham Platner in a Hearts of Pine "Blaze" jersey at a Hearts of Pine match in 2025.

+Michel Poon-Angeron in a Hearts of Pine "Woods & Water" jersey during a 2026 match against Richmond Kickers.

 The club's Hearts of Pine nickname and crest were unveiled on April 27, 2024.
 The crest features a pine tree, waves, and a heart inside of the starburst featured on the Seal of Maine.
 The font for "Portland" was inspired by the Portland Company building on Portland's waterfront, and the scroll bearing "Hearts of Pine" is a nod to Maine's literary tradition.
 In June of 2025, the Hearts of Pine hosted an event with Dark Harbor Tattoo in Portland, with the team paying half of the cost for fans to get a team-related tattoo.

 The inaugural primary jersey was unveiled on November 21, 2024, during a sold-out event at the State Theatre in Portland attended by Maine Governor Janet Mills.
 The primary jersey, dubbed the "Woods and Water Kit," features forest green and navy blue hoops with red accents on the collar and sleeve cuffs.

 The club's inaugural secondary jersey, nicknamed the "Bandit Kit," was released on February 11, 2025.
 The kit is white with red hearts in a polka dot pattern, and has navy blue sleeve and collar cuffs.

 On September 24, 2025, the club revealed its first-ever third kit, dubbed the "Blaze Kit."
 It features a blaze orange base with a darker camouflage pattern shaped like hearts as a nod to Maine's hunting tradition.

 The club released two goalkeeper kits for its inaugural season: a red primary keeper with a brick motif inspired by the brick buildings in Portland's Old Port neighborhood, nicknamed the "Brick Wall Kit", and a blue secondary keeper kit, designed to look like the Welcome to Maine signs at the state's borders, called the "Welcome to Maine Kit."
+The club is retaining these kits for the 2026 USL League One season.

+On New Year's Day 2026, the club unveiled a new kit inspired by the West Quoddy Head Light in Lubec, Maine, named the Lighthouse Kit.
+The kit features red and white hoops, akin to the stripes on the lighthouse.
+Retired United States men’s national soccer team forward Landon Donovan appeared in the kit's launch video.
+The Lighthouse Kit will replace the Bandit Kit as the Hearts' secondary kit for the 2026 season.

-The club's crest and kits have received praise for their authenticity to Maine culture, as well as the design behind them.
+The club's identity and marketing tactics received praise, with an article in Ad Age describing the club as "the buzziest" in American soccer.
+The club's crest and kits have specifically been lauded for their authenticity to Maine culture, as well as their designs.